magento/merchdocs/src/system/index-management.md

 #### To change the index mode:

 {: .bs-callout-warning}
-For those using the B2B extension and have set Elasticsearch to be the fulltext indexer: The fulltext index must be rerun after any bulk permissions change or when the 'permissions' indexer is in 'Scheduled' mode.
+For those using the B2B extension and have set Elasticsearch as the fulltext (`catalogsearch_fulltext`) indexer: The fulltext index must be rerun after any bulk permissions change or when the 'permissions' indexer is in 'Scheduled' mode.

 1. On the _Admin_ sidebar, click **System**.